atomt/acne/README.md

 Renew all certificates in the store close to their expiry date, using same settings specified when created, including what hooks, CA and so on.
 > acne renew-auto

-Renew a "acmetest" certificate regardless of expiry date
+Renew "acmetest" certificate regardless of expiry date
 > acne renew acmetest

 ## Installation